awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 You can specify the type of source you want to be notified of and the Amazon RDS source that triggers the event\.
 These are defined by the **SourceType** \(type of source\) and the **SourceIdentifier** \(the Amazon RDS source generating the event\)\.
 If you specify both the **SourceType** and **SourceIdentifier**, such as `SourceType = db-instance` and `SourceIdentifier = myDBInstance1`, you receive all the DB instance events for the specified source\.
 If you specify a **SourceType** but don't specify a **SourceIdentifier**, you receive notice of the events for that source type for all your Amazon RDS sources\.
 If you don't specify either the **SourceType** or the **SourceIdentifier**, you are notified of events generated from all Amazon RDS sources belonging to your customer account\.

 **Note**
 Event notifications might take up to five minutes to be delivered\.
+Amazon RDS event notification is only available for unencrypted SNS topics\.
+If you specify an encrypted SNS topic, event notifications aren't sent for the topic\.

 ### Console<a name="USER_Events.Subscribing.Console"></a>